 Why is that?
 Social media stress, self-doubt, but beyond all of these – climbing is different from one person to another.
 Strong on pockets, good on crimps, super flexible, and more… Recently, professional climbers are often avoiding proposing a grade, but more reflecting on the general difficulty of the route.

-While writing these words, I stumbled upon an Instagram post by Jorge Diaz-Rulo, a Spanish climber that has done more than 60 routes graded 9, and just did his first FA 9b+.
+While writing these words, I stumbled upon an Instagram post by Jorge Diaz-Rullo, a Spanish climber that has done more than 60 routes graded 9, and just did his first FA 9b+.
 His Instagram post relates perfectly to the grade discussion (yeah, it’s not a 9c, but you get the point): “I’m not exactly sure what’s required to make that step between 9b to 9b+, but if I’m really honest, I should propose 9b+”.

 You Got What It Takes?
 The 9c Climbing Test